andju/andju-know/docs/hardware/garmin-epix-pro.md

 ### Management
 Software to keep track of your activities.

+- [Garmin Grafana](https://github.com/arpanghosh8453/garmin-grafana): Fetch data from Garmin servers and store the data in a local database for visualization with Grafana. ⚠ You need to upload your data to the Garmin servers first.
 - [Geo Activity Playground](https://martin-ueding.github.io/geo-activity-playground/): Promising solution to keep track of your activities.
 Unfortunately I wasn't able to get it to work.
 - [GoldenCheetah](https://www.goldencheetah.org/): For statistic lovers.
 Shows various performance statistics, focussing on running and cycling.
 - [Turtle Sport](https://turtlesport.sourceforge.io/EN/home.html): Visualize your various outdoor activities on a map.
 Version 2.0 seems to have problems showing heart rates.
 No new versions since 2017.